idanieldrew/redact/README.md

   don't need all this.That's why i made this module.
 - Use cache for queries(redis)
 - I tried to clean code so use Solid and Design patterns.
 If you have an idea to make the code cleaner,do a pull request.

+## Pull Requests

+Thank you for investing your time in contributing to our project.